 Band Info

 Formed in 1999, West End Mambo is comprised of musicians from North, South and Central America as well as the Caribbean.
-This nine piece band performs a fiery mix of classic salsa from bolero and rumbas to guaracha and son montuno.
+The band performs a fiery mix of classic salsa from bolero and rumbas to guaracha and son montuno.
 Their repertoire includes original orchestral salsa arrangements which they have performed with the Winston-Salem and Greensboro Symphonies.

 Experience the energy and spirit of West End Mambo!